Transfers control to a target instruction if the first value is greater than the second value.

 The stack transitional behavior, in sequential order, is:

 - value1 is pushed onto the stack.

 - value2 is pushed onto the stack.

 - value2 and value1 are popped from the stack; if value1 is greater than value2, the branch operation is performed.

 The bgt instruction transfers control to the specified target instruction if value1 is greater than value2.
 The effect is identical to performing a cgt instruction followed by a brtrue branch to the specific target instruction.
 The target instruction is represented as a 4-byte signed offset from the beginning of the instruction following the current instruction.

-The following Emit method overload can use the bgt opcode:
+The following Emit constructor overload can use the bgt opcode: